-- aaa) The alarm administrator or responding police officer shall notify the alarm user in writing after each false alarm.
-The notification shall include the fine schedule for false alarms and a description of the appeals procedure available to the alarm user. - bbb) The alarm administrator shall provide specific notice to the alarm user when a fine is imposed.
+a) The alarm administrator will notify the alarm user in writing monthly of false alarms.
+The notification shall include the fine schedule for false alarms and a description of the appeals procedure available to the alarm user.
+The notification will include notice of any fines imposed in accordance with the fine schedule.
+(Ord. of 10-11-23)